markski1/samp-surf-callbacks/README.md

 ### Install

-If you have y_hooks, simply include the .inc file and everything will work as if by magic.
+Simply include surf-callbacks.inc into your script and it'll work as if by magic.

-If you don't have y_hooks, then, besides from including the file you must:
-	- Call 'mrksSurf_InitializePlayer(playerid)' at the beggining of OnPlayerConnect
-	- Call 'mrksSurf_InitializeTimer()' at any point in OnGameModeInit

 ### Usage